carlosmarchan/Visual-Resume-Tailor-AI---2/README.md

 -   **Frontend**: React, TypeScript, Tailwind CSS
 -   **AI Engine**: Google Gemini API
     -   **`gemini-2.5-flash`**: Used for all text generation, analysis, and JSON structuring tasks due to its speed and strong instruction-following capabilities.
-    -   **`gemini-2.5-flash-image-preview`**: The core multi-modal model used for the "Sequential Atomic Patching" process, enabling precise in-painting and text replacement on the resume images.
+    -   **`gemini-2.5-flash-image-preview`**: The core multi-modal model used for the "Batched Changes per Page" process, enabling precise in-painting and text replacement on the resume images.
 -   **PDF Generation**: `jsPDF` for client-side PDF creation.

 ---